cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 To run MicAssess:
 ```
-python micassess.py -i <a micrograph star file> -m <model file>
+micassess -i <a micrograph star file> -m <model file>
 ```
-The input of MicAssess should be a .star file with a header similar to this:
+The input of MicAssess could be a .star file with a header similar to this:
 ```
 data_
 loop_